e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 6.1 Connections and hierarchy

 A wire names its two endpoints by path, and those paths run down the hierarchy of children.
-How deep a path may reach decides whether a parent addresses a grandchild's [port](#g-port) directly or every intermediate level must re-export it;
+How far a path may reach decides whether a parent addresses a grandchild's [port](#g-port) directly or every intermediate level must re-export it;
 that question comes first here, followed by what type-checks a wire once both endpoints resolve, how many connections each side may take, and what becomes of